pmjordan/tosca-specs/tosca_2_0/events.md

     Relationship->>Relationship: add_target
 ```
 To correctly define this desired interleaving, the interface
-definitions in the `Root` relationship type and the `Root` node type
+definitions in a `Root` relationship type and a `Root` node type
 must add additional `preconditions` as well as additional
 `triggers`.
 The following shows the definition of the `Configure`
-interface in the `Root` relationship type:
+interface in such a `Root` relationship type:
 ```yaml
 relationship_types:
   Root: